-Trussed rafters, also known as roof trusses, provide a structural framework to support the roof fabric, ceilings or floors of buildings in both domestic and commercial structures.
+Trussed rafter roofs, also known as roof trusses, provide a structural framework to support the roof fabric, ceilings or floors of buildings in both domestic and commercial structures.

 There are many different types of roof trusses.
 Robust and reliable, they can be used on a wide range of building types including timber frame, masonry and steel frame.